dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr-blazor.md

 ## Add the System.Text.Encodings.Web package

+*This section only applies to apps for ASP.NET Core version 3.x.*

-Due to a package resolution issue when using [`System.Text.Json`](https://www.nuget.org/packages/System.Text.Json) 5.0.0 in an ASP.NET Core 3.1 app, the project requires a package reference for [`System.Text.Encodings.Web`](https://www.nuget.org/packages/System.Text.Encodings.Web).
+Due to a package resolution issue when using [`System.Text.Json`](https://www.nuget.org/packages/System.Text.Json) 5.x in an ASP.NET Core 3.x app, the project requires a package reference for [`System.Text.Encodings.Web`](https://www.nuget.org/packages/System.Text.Encodings.Web).
 The underlying issue will be resolved in a future patch release of .NET 5.
 For more information, see [System.Text.Json defines netcoreapp3.0 with no dependencies (dotnet/runtime #45560)](https://github.com/dotnet/runtime/issues/45560).

 To add [`System.Text.Encodings.Web`](https://www.nuget.org/packages/System.Text.Encodings.Web) to the project, follow the guidance for your choice of tooling: